spaceship-prompt/spaceship-prompt/docs/sections/swift.md

 !!! info
     [**Swift**](https://swift.org) is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. and the open-source community.

-The `swist` section displays the version of Swift.
+The `swift` section displays the version of Swift.

 The local version has more priority than the global one.